 Medicare for People 65 and Older and Younger Adults Under 65 With Disabilities

-South Carolina has more than 1 million Medicare beneficiaries.
+South Carolina has nearly 1.1 million Medicare beneficiaries.
 Nearly 3 in 4 beneficiaries are enrolled in the federal government’s Original Medicare program, which includes Part A hospital and Part B medical insurance.
 The rest get these benefits through private Medicare Advantage plans.11 These plans also offer extra benefits, such as Part D prescription drug coverage.
 Because Original doesn’t cover most prescription drugs, you can buy a separate Part D drug plan from a private insurer.
-More than 480,000 South Carolina beneficiaries have a separate Part D plan.12
+Nearly 482,000 South Carolina beneficiaries have a separate Part D plan.12

 Private companies also offer Medicare Supplement plans in South Carolina.
 You must get Part A and B through Original Medicare to enroll in Medicare Supplement, also called Medigap.
-South Carolina health insurance companies offer 10 standard Medigap plans to help pay some to all of your out-of-pocket costs, including coinsurance, copays, and deductibles.
+Health insurance companies offer eight standard Medigap plans to help pay some to all of your out-of-pocket costs, including coinsurance, copays, and deductibles.13

 Can I Get Temporary Health Insurance in South Carolina?

 Temporary health insurance, also known as short-term health insurance, is available in South Carolina.
 These plans provide limited coverage for a set amount of time.
-In South Carolina, you can get short-term coverage for 30 days up to 11 months.13
+In South Carolina, you can get a short-term plan for 30 days to 11 months.14

 Keep in mind that short-term health insurance isn’t the same as qualified health coverage under the Affordable Care Act (ACA).
 Short-term plans aren’t required to include essential health benefits or offer coverage regardless of health status or pre-existing conditions.